Perspective | A high school football team told adults they were spit on and called the n-word. Nothing changed until a player posted, ‘enough is enough!’

 “We are committed to growing from this situation and will strive to promote sportsmanship, respect, and fair play on and off the field,” the statement reads.
 “We will be working together to repair the harm done, to support our students and families and ensure we are fostering an environment both on and off the field where this kind of incident cannot happen again.”

-The statement calls on the Virginia High School League to join them in urging for mandatory diversity and inclusion training and expresses a commitment by the school systems to provide training and education for athletes, coaches and staff.
+The statement calls on the VHSL to join them in urging for mandatory diversity and inclusion training and expresses a commitment by the school systems to provide training and education for athletes, coaches and staff.

 Wakefield Principal Chris Willmore also sent a letter to the school’s community expressing outrage “by the blatant acts of racism our players were subjected to during the game and that the officials did nothing to intervene despite our urging and even after our coaches signaled them to the behavior multiple times during the contest, allowing the situation to escalate.”